slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Be the person your dog thinks you are.' -- J.W.
 Stephens*

-Trust, not money, is the currency of business and life.
-Be impeccable with your word.

-> *'Don’t aim to have others like you; aim to have them respect you.' -- Kevin Kelly*

-> *'Pay every debt, as if God wrote the bill.' -- Ralph Waldo Emerson*

-> *'Quality means doing it right when no one is looking.' -- Henry Ford*

-> *'Without commitment, you cannot have depth in anything, whether it’s a relationship, a business or a hobby.' -- Neil Strauss*

-> *'Truth only means something when it’s hard to admit.' -- Nicholas Sparks*

-> *'Look for results, not salutes.' -- Captain Michael Abrashoff*

-Take extreme ownership.
-When are willing to swallow your pride and take ownership of your life and success, you will cultivate respect for yourself and respect from others.
-Your results are yours and yours alone.
+Take ownership of your life, only then you will cultivate respect for yourself and respect from others.
 Your choices determined the body, bank account, and relationships that you have right now.

 > *'We are taught you must blame your father, your sisters, your brothers, the school, the teachers - but never blame yourself.
 It’s never your fault.
 But it’s always your fault, because if you wanted to change you’re the one who has got to change.' -- Katharine Hepburn*

+> *'Truth only means something when it’s hard to admit.' -- Nicholas Sparks*

 > *'I lie to myself all the time.
 But I never believe me.' -- S.E.
 Hinton*

+> *'Don’t aim to have others like you; aim to have them respect you.' -- Kevin Kelly*

 > *'When you die you take absolutely nothing with you except your reputation.' -- Kevin Kelly*

+### How to grow your reputation?

+Trust, not money, is the currency of business and life.
+Be impeccable with your word.

+> *'Quality means doing it right when no one is looking.' -- Henry Ford*

+> *'Pay every debt, as if God wrote the bill.' -- Ralph Waldo Emerson*

+> *'With enough courage, you can do without a reputation.' -- Margaret Mitchell*

+> *'Without commitment, you cannot have depth in anything, whether it’s a relationship, a business or a hobby.' -- Neil Strauss*

+> *'Words are deeds.' -- Ludwig Wittgenstein*